Noman-Nosher/Brain-Tumor-Detection-using-Deep-learning-/README.md

 To deploy this project on local machine.
 Install packages in requirement file and run the following commands.
 - sudo python filename

-#if the above command did not work then try to
 - sudo python3 filename